CMS0729/CEG2410/Projects/Project3/README.md

 ---

 ### Joining Users

-Using a PowerShell script, join the users in [users.csv](users.csv) to your domain.
-Make sure `domain User` is corrected to your `OU` name.
-The users need to be organized into the [Domain] Users OU and into their corresponding child OUs.

 - Screenshot: ![My Image](Screenshots/Users.png)

 **Extra Credit (5%)** Provide a scripted solution to add users to the OUs given in the OU1 and OU2 column.